Harrylever/Fullstack-Engineering-Interview-Project-1/README.md

 # production mode
 $ npm run start:prod
 ```

+#### To run the server in development mode the environment variables in .env.example should be put in a new .env file and assign the respective values.

 #### Note: To deploy the server on production you are to set update the domain attribute on the environment to the necessary domain name.